Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

-Following \citet[Chapter 15.2]{lehmann/romano:2005}, we can use the transformation group ${\bf G}$ to define a randomization test.
-This test rejects $H_0$ in \eqref{eq:HT} whenever the significance level $\alpha$ is larger than or equal to the randomization $p$-value, which we denote by $\hat{p}$.
+Following \citet[Chapter 15.2]{lehmann/romano:2005}, we can use the transformation group ${\bf G}$ to define the underlying randomization test.
+This test rejects $H_{0}$ in \eqref{eq:HT} whenever the significance level $\alpha$ is larger than or equal to the randomization $p$-value, which we denote by $\hat{p}$.
 That is,

 where

 By the arguments in \citet[Page 636]{lehmann/romano:2005}, the randomization test in \eqref{eq:unfeasibleTest} is finite-sample valid.
 We record this in the next result.